Our history with Hokkaido, the birthplace of the company

 Hiyama Promotion Bureau

 In May 2008, Sapporo Breweries and the Hokkaido Forest and Greenery Association Hiyama Branch signed an “Agreement for Forest Development Activities” and promised to cooperate with seven towns in the region, including Otobe and Esashi.
 Under the agreement, the two parties planted Aomori cypress trees as part of the “Forest Development of Hiyama” initiative to restore the homeland forests; in addition, with the cooperation of the Fisheries Co-operative Association of Hiyama, the parties released young masu salmon into rivers.
-These activities were carried out in Assabu Town in 2019.
+These activities were carried out in Otobe Town in 2021.

 Hiroo Town has donated a fir tree for Christmas ever since the Sapporo Factory opened in 1993.
 As a gesture of gratitude, we have installed a donation box beneath the tree to support the town’s “Tree Planting Festival,” which has been held every year since 2010.